You and your "major advisor" will work together to declare your academic major and plan your path toward graduation.

-Finding Your Major Advisor
+Find Your Major Advisor

-- Faculty members who taught courses you enjoyed.
+- Who taught courses you enjoyed?

-After a faculty member has agreed to be your advisor, schedule a meeting to continue with the declaration of major process.
+After a faculty member has agreed to be your major advisor, schedule a meeting to continue with the declaration of major process.

-If You Lose Access to Your Major Advisor
+Changing Your Major Advisor

 If your major advisor is unavailable for some reason, you need a new one.
 Either select a new major advisor on your own, or contact your department or program for help.
 Once you've found a new one, you'll need to complete and submit this form [pdf] to the Registrar's Office.